 Cats in the Place of No Stars can also communicate like this, but it is somewhat vague as to what the rules are for who they can and cannot speak to.
 The books have also shown that any injuries sustained in The Place of No Stars is inflicted on the cat in the real world too, possibly to the extent where you can be killed in a dream.

 In Anne McCaffrey's Talents series, the Mrdini have a limited ability to manipulate human dreams.
 This works out quite well for first contact betweeen humanity and Mrdini: they're able to communicate through dreams until they learn enough of each other's language to do so verbally.

-Angels in The Bible use dreams to communicate with humans: for example, an angel comes to Joseph in a dream to explain to him the circumstances of Mary's immaculate conception, and later returns to warn Joseph that Herod wants to kill the child.
+Angels in The Bible use dreams to communicate with humans: for example, an angel comes to Joseph in a dream to explain to him the circumstances of Mary's virginal conception, and later returns to warn Joseph that Herod wants to kill the child.

-The Five in The Power Of Five books can do this.
+The Five in The Power of Five books can do this.
 They all meet in their dreams before any of them meet in real life.